anoma/whitepaper/whitepaper.md

 ## Fractal instance

 A _fractal instance_ is an instance of the Anoma consensus and execution protocols operated by a set of networked validators.
 In general, fractal instances are security domains, in that they are operated by a particular set of validators, of which the user must trust a quorum; concurrency domains, in that they maintain a full order of only the transactions which they execute; and data availability domains, in that external observers can query the fractal instance to retrieve parts of its state.
-Fractal instances are sovereign, in that they do not depend on any other part of the fractal instance graph for continued correct execution, although their validator sets may overlap, a property which can be exploited in certain cases to provide multichain atomic settlement.
+Fractal instances are sovereign, in that they do not depend on any other part of the fractal instance graph for continued correct execution, although their validator sets may overlap, a property which can be exploited in certain cases to provide multi-chain atomic settlement.
 Fractal instances, in order to be compatible with all features of the network, must implement the Anoma consensus and settlement protocols according to the specification, but they can vary in their chosen sybil-resistance mechanisms, execution pricing, and local governance of protocol versioning, economic distribution regime, and irregular state transitions handling.

 # Programming model